Nervous or excited bowel movements

 Dear Down in the poops,

 Although awkward, your desire to poop upon seeing your sweetheart is actually a sort of back-handed compliment.
 Many people experience "butterflies in the stomach” in response to excitement or nervousness before or during a range of situations.
-Here's what may be going on for you: the person you love can make you excited or nervous, which the body can interpret as stress, triggering a whole slew of physiological changes—including digestive issues—through the body’s fight, flight, or freeze response.
+When the body gets excited or nervous, it often interprets these emotions as stress.
+This then creates a domino effect of physiological changes—including digestive issues—through the body’s fight, flight, or freeze response.

-The good news is that there are some measures you can take to help calm down and center yourself, and also temper your body’s reactions, before you see your love.
+The good news is that there are some measures you can take to help temper your body’s reactions, before you see your love.
 Some suggestions include:

-- Taking slow, deep breaths.
-While you're doing this, you may try picturing him while staying calm and collected, training your body to react differently to that excitement.
+• Taking slow, deep breaths.
+While you're doing this, you may try picturing him while staying calm and collected.
+This may help to train your body to react differently to that excitement.

-- Practicing yoga and meditation.
-These techniques can help retrain the body into a pattern of calmness and diminished reactivity.
+• Practicing yoga and meditation.
+These techniques can help retrain the body into a pattern of calmness and help to diminish reactivity.

-- Listening to soothing music.
-This can help put you in a mellow state of mind before a date.
+• Listening to soothing music.
+This may help to put you in a mellow state of mind before a date.

-- Talking to friends or family.
-Reaching out to others may help you to figure out what you're so nervous or excited about, which may take the edge off of seeing your loved one.
+• Talking it out.
+Reaching out to those you trust may help you to figure out what you're so nervous or excited about, which may help take the edge off.

-- Avoiding food that could worsen diarrhea.
-Certain foods such as those containing high amounts of sugar, fructose or artificial sweeteners, dairy products, foods that are fried or fatty, gluten, and spicy foods, while potentially delicious, may increase your likelihood of having diarrhea.
+• Avoiding food that could worsen diarrhea.
+While potentially delicious, certain foods such as those containing high amounts of sugar; fructose or artificial sweeteners; dairy products; foods that are fried or fatty; gluten, and spicy foods may increase your likelihood of having diarrhea.

-- Taking a probiotic or prebiotic.
+• Taking a probiotic or prebiotic.
 These supplements can improve gut bacteria and may reduce the likelihood of digestive problems.
-You may consider speaking with your health care provider if this is a route you want to explore since supplements are not regulated by the Food and Drug Administration and could have interactions with other medications you might be taking.
+You may consider speaking with a health care provider to ensure these supplements won’t negatively interact with any other medications you might be taking.

 While chronic digestive upset could point to an underlying problem like a food allergy, Crohn's disease, ulcerative colitis, or irritable bowel syndrome (IBS), it sounds like your gastric distress is limited to when you see the one you love.
-That being said, if you find this problem coming up (or out) at other times, you might consider speaking with a health care provider, as stress can aggravate the symptoms associated with these conditions.
+However, if you find this problem coming up (or out) at other times, you might consider speaking with a health care provider to confirm that stress isn’t aggravating any symptoms associated with these conditions.

-Hopefully, some of the relaxation tips are helpful in easing the intensity of your lovestruck jitters.
-You could also share with your honey (graphic details or not) that sometimes you feel nervous when you're going to spend time together and see what he says.
+Finally, you might also consider sharing with your honey (graphic details or not) that sometimes you feel nervous when you're going to spend time together and see what he says.
 Chances are you aren't the only one feeling riled-up and you can help to calm each other's frazzled nerves.
 However you decide to handle it, the beginning of love is exciting, and your body is reacting appropriately, albeit a bit overzealously, to the buzz of a budding romance.
+Hopefully, some of the relaxation tips are helpful in easing the intensity of your lovestruck jitters.

 Originally published Jun 06, 2008